Harford County, Maryland: Mass transportation

 Buses are run by the county-owned Harford Transit.
 The state-operated MARC Penn Line serves Edgewood and Aberdeen.

-Airport
+Airports

-The Harford County Airport is a small airport in Churchville.
-Its available for recreational pilots & flight training, as well as sight seeing, balloon rides, hang gliding and sky diving.
+The Harford County Airport is a public airport in Churchville that supports general aviation, flight training, sightseeing flights, and skydiving.

+Other public-use aviation facilities in Harford County include Fallston Airport, a general aviation airport in Fallston, and the Havre de Grace Seaplane Base, a seaplane facility near Havre de Grace.

+Aberdeen Proving Ground also operates Phillips Army Airfield and Weide Army Heliport, neither of which is available for commercial or civilian access.

 Health

 Health services are provided by Upper Chesapeake Health System.
 Harford Memorial Hospital located in Havre De Grace and Upper Chesapeake Medical Center located in Bel Air form the two hospital system.
 UCHS is a member of the University of Maryland Medical System.